Keeping Snakes as Pets in Brisbane, Queensland: A Responsible Guide

 Handling and Temperament

-Contrary to common myths, most captive-bred pythons are calm and tolerant of handling.
-Regular, gentle interaction helps snakes become accustomed to human presence.
+Most captive-bred pythons are calm and tolerate gentle handling.
+Regular, slow interaction helps snakes become accustomed to human presence.
+For safe practices, see our guide to handling snakes.

 When handling: